-Most restaurants are fully licensed, and many are frequented more for drinking than eating.
+Finns are the world's biggest coffee consumers, knocking back an average 12kg per person annually: cafes fuel the trend and generally open 8am to 6pm.
+Most restaurants are fully licensed, and are often frequented more for drinking than eating.
 Bars are usually open till midnight or 1am (and clubs until 2am or 3am) and service stops half an hour before closing.
-You have to be eighteen to buy beer and wine, twenty to buy spirits, and some places have an age limit of twenty-four.
-The main – and cheapest – outlets for takeaway alcohol are the ubiquitous government-run Alko shops (Mon–Thurs 9am–6pm, Fri 9am–8pm, Sat 9am–4pm).
+You have to be 18 to buy beer and wine, 20 to buy spirits, and some places have an age limit of 24.
+The main – and cheapest – outlets for takeaway alcohol are the ubiquitous government-run Alko shops (Mon-Fri 9am–8pm, Sat 9am–6pm).

 Beer (olut) falls into three categories: “light beer” (I-Olut), like a soft drink; “medium strength beer” (keskiolut; III-Olut), perceptibly alcoholic, sold in supermarkets and cafés; and “strong beer” (A-Olut or IV-Olut), on a par with the stronger European beers, and only available at licensed restaurants, clubs and ALKO shops.
 Strong beers, such as Lapin Kulta and Koff, cost about €1.30 per 300ml bottle at a shop or kiosk.
 Imported beers go for €3 per can.
 Finlandia vodka is €20 for a 700ml bottle; Koskenkorva, a rougher vodka, is €15.
 You’ll also find Finns knocking back salmiakki, a premixed vodka/liquorice cocktail which looks, smells and tastes like cough medicine, and fisu, another inexplicably popular drink that blends Fisherman’s Friend lozenges with Koskenkorva.